Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 [**SignPresentationResponse**](src/types/SignPresentationResponse.md)

-# Get all Verifiable Credentials stored on the NFC card
+# Get all Verifiable Credentials stored on the NFC Card
 Verified Credentials that are self-issued as well as externally issued with a subject that is related to the NFC card, can be stored on the NFC card.
 This method returns all stored Verifiable Credentials.

 ```